 JR Chuo-Sobu Line (Local)

-The JR Chuo-Sobu Line (Local) is actually two lines, the Chuo Main Line and the Sobu Main Line, which combine the Chuo Line and the Sobu Line with Ochanomizu Station as a combining point.
-This line starts from Chiba Station in Chiba Prefecture and ends at Mitaka Station in Tokyo.
+The JR Chuo-Sobu Line (Local) comprises two lines: the Chuo Main Line and the Sobu Main Line, merging at Ochanomizu Station.
+This line spans from Chiba Station in Chiba Prefecture to Mitaka Station in Tokyo.

-The JR Chuo Line (Rapid) runs from Tokyo Station to Mitaka Station, overlapping with the JR Chuo-Sobu Line (Local) from Ochanomizu Station to Mitaka Station, while the JR Sobu Line (Rapid), codenamed JO, which runs from Tokyo Station to Chiba Station and overlaps with the JR Chuo-Sobu Line (Local) from Kinkyukicho Station to Chiba Station.
+The Chuo Line (Rapid) operates from Tokyo Station to Mitaka Station, sharing a section of the route with the Chuo-Sobu Line (Local) from Ochanomizu Station to Mitaka Station.
+Conversely, the Sobu Line (Rapid), designated as JO, travels from Tokyo Station to Chiba Station, overlapping with the Chuo-Sobu Line (Local) from Kinkyukicho Station to Chiba Station.

-Below is the route map for the JR Chuo-Sobu Line (Local).
+Please refer to the route map below for the JR Chuo-Sobu Line (Local).

 JR Chuo-Sobu Line(Local) Roadmap